gerdm/toxic-flow-talk/slides.md

 ---

-### Implicit assumptions (cont’d)
+### Implicit assumptions

 Neither assumption is usually true in practice, so that a train / test / retrain approach is often used.
 This raises more questions:

 - How often do we retrain?
 - How much data do we keep for retraining?